Imran Khan Arrested in Fresh Legal Case after Toshakhana Bail

 Other Co-accused:

-- PTI leaders such as Ali Amin Gandapur, Seemabia Tahir, Amir Mughar, & Aliya Hamza are named as co-accused in the case.
+1. The case names PTI leaders such as Ali Amin Gandapur, Seemabia Tahir, Amir Mughar, and Aliya Hamza as co-accused.

-- Five suspects, including one named Imran, were arrested at the protest site.
+2. The authorities arrested five suspects, including one named Imran, at the protest site.

 Toshakhana Allegations: